SJMA to Present Major Exhibition of Work by The Propeller Group this Fall

 Among the highlights of the exhibition is The Living Need Light, the Dead Need Music (2014), a film that follows funerary traditions of the Mekong Delta.
 It combines documentary footage, staged reenactments, and fantastical scenes to explore slippages between real and imagined rituals shared across cultures.
 It will be paired with accompanying sculptures inspired by traditional Vietnamese funerary objects: a carved jackfruit wood snake with gold fangs and an adorned water buffalo skull.

 The San José Museum of Art’s presentation of the exhibition will include additional works not seen at previous venues, such as the 2016 sculpture Antique Earth Satellite.
-Carved from jackfruit wood and found tracwood (a type of Vietnamese rosewood) the intricate sculpture combines a traditional Vietnamese carving method with a futuristic subject matter drawn from science fiction.
-Collective member Phunam was trained in the restoration of Vietnamese and Khmer antiquities, and SJMA’s exhibition will include several related objects, in which the imagination of the future is projected onto objects of the past.
+Carved from jackfruit wood and found tracwood (a type of Vietnamese red wood) the intricate sculpture combines a traditional Vietnamese carving method with a futuristic subject matter drawn from science fiction.
+Collective member Phunam was trained in the restoration of Vietnamese and Khmer antiquities.
+SJMA’s exhibition will include several related objects, in which the imagination of the future is projected onto objects of the past.

 PUBLIC PROGRAMS AND CATALOGUE

-The accompanying catalogue includes “Three Californias,” an image essay by the artists, as well as writings by Naomi Beckwith, Marilyn and Larry Fields Curator, Museum of Contemporary Art Chicago; Cesar Garcia, curator, writer, and founding director of The Mistake Room in Los Angeles; and Claudia Schmuckli, curator-in-charge, contemporary art and programming at Fine Arts Museums of San Francisco (formerly director and chief curator at Blaffer Art Museum).
+The accompanying catalogue includes “Three Californias,” an image essay contributed by Matt Lucero with contributions by the artists, as well as writings by Naomi Beckwith, Marilyn and Larry Fields Curator, Museum of Contemporary Art Chicago; Cesar Garcia, curator, writer, and founding director of The Mistake Room in Los Angeles; and Claudia Schmuckli, curator-in-charge, contemporary art and programming at Fine Arts Museums of San Francisco (formerly director and chief curator at Blaffer Art Museum).

 ABOUT THE PROPELLER GROUP